jure-praznikar/Graphlets-B-value/README.md

 ## **Example 3 -  asymmetric unit / not  Biological Assembly 1 data**
 This script is a slightly modified version of “Example 2”.
 The only difference is that the script reads all the atoms of the protein
-in the PDB (asymmetric unit) file rather than in Biological Assembly 1.
+in the PDB file (asymmetric unit) rather than in Biological Assembly 1.
-By default, the analysis was performed using the Biological Assembly 1 data.

 > source("GDV_Bval_no_BIO.r")

 or

 > Rscript GDV_Bval_no_BIO.r

+The correlation between the predicted and PDB B-values for this particular example should be 0.61.<br>